The Concept of Double Jeopardy: Background and History

 In a bench trial, it usually occurs when the prosecution calls their first witness.
 A bench trial differs from a jury trial in that the judge decides the case's outcome.

 If an appellate court reverses the district court, the prosecution may retry the case.
-However, if the appellate court determines there was insufficient evidence to convict the defendant in the first trial, a retrial may not be allowed.
+But, if the appellate court determines there was insufficient evidence to convict the defendant in the first trial, a retrial may not be allowed.

 Additionally, the court may allow a retrial if the criminal trial results in a mistrial.
 A retrial is essentially a new trial on the same facts.
 A mistrial may occur if the jury cannot unanimously agree on a verdict.
-However, if the court determines there was prosecutorial misconduct, it may not allow a retrial.
+But if the court determines there was prosecutorial misconduct, it may not allow a retrial.

 What Is a "Single Offense" for Double Jeopardy Purposes?